 Terraria is a game with no formal player classes or leveling systems.
-A player can pick any weapon in the game and choose any equipment he / she wants.
-The weapons in Terraria can however be classified into four to five distinct categories.
-Thus, it is possible to limit yourself to a single generic class while playing this game.
+Players can pick any weapon in the game and choose any equipment they want.
+The weapons in Terraria can be classified into four to five distinct categories.
+Thus, limiting yourself to a single generic class while playing this game is possible.

 Classes in Terraria